It took a big hole in the ground to make a big Washington, D.C., mixed-use redevelopment work.

 Mixed Uses in a Suburban Setting

-The site previously was the headquarters of mortgage giant Fannie Mae, which occupied a Colonial Williamsburg–inspired main building constructed in 1956 for Equitable Life Insurance Co.
+The site previously was the headquarters of mortgage giant Fannie Mae (Federal National Mortgage Association), which occupied a Colonial Williamsburg–inspired main building constructed in 1956 for Equitable Life Insurance Co.
 That building, now on the National Register of Historic Places, sits behind a deep lawn that separates it from busy Wisconsin Avenue.
 The surrounding neighborhood includes upscale multifamily buildings, main campuses for American University and the University of the District of Columbia, parks, and block after leafy block of single-family houses selling for well over $1 million.

 Fannie Mae, which has been under federal conservatorship since the 2008 financial crisis, put the site on the market in 2015 as part of a cost-saving consolidation of its office space.
 In addition to the centerpiece 225,000-square-foot (20,900 sq m) red-brick office building, the secure corporate campus had a three-story open-air parking deck, a loading dock, and some smaller structures.